EdbMails EDB Recovery and Migration software

 3. How to export a Public folder to PST from any Exchange server?

 To export the Public folder database (pub1.edb) and Public folder data to PST from Exchange server 2013, 2016, and 2019, you can rely on the EdbMails Exchange database recovery tool.
-EdbMails simplifies the process of recovering Exchange mailboxes from offline or corrupted EDB files, without the need for Exchange server or Active Directory.
+EdbMails simplifies the process of recovering Exchange mailboxes from offline or corrupted EDB files, without the need for an Exchange server or Active Directory.
 It also enables you to either convert the EDB to PST or directly migrate the data to Office 365 or a Live Exchange server.

 Steps to export Exchange Public folders from EDB to PST using EdbMails